Tips for Caregivers

 6. Reviewing legal papers.
 As with finances, helping out with legal documents can be a delicate but important matter to discuss.
 These legal documents help ensure that the wishes and decisions of the person in your care are carried out.
 Some of these documents, such as a living will or a power of attorney, will allow you or someone else to act on behalf of the person in your care.

 7. Connecting with others.
-Sometimes, it’s helpful to talk with people who are facing the same challenges you are.
+Sometimes, it’s helpful to talk with people who are facing the same challenges.
 Joining a support group can help you stay positive and informed.
 You can share your experiences and advice with other caregivers.
 Some groups meet in person, and others, online.
 To find a support group near you, try the Help Finder tool.

 There may be challenging times ahead, but MerckEngage is here to support you.
-The Program provides tips and articles on reducing stress, increasing activity, eating for good health, and other important topics to help new caregivers succeed in caring for someone they love.
+It provides tips and articles on reducing stress, increasing activity, eating for good health, and other important topics to help new caregivers in caring for someone they love.